Tyrrrz/DiscordChatExporter/.docs/Troubleshooting.md

 ### The exported file is too large, I can't open it

 Try opening it with a different program, try partitioning or use a different file format, like `PlainText`.

-### DCE is crashing/failing

-Check the following page: [Installing .NET Core Runtime](Dotnet.md)

-If you already have .NET Core installed, please check if your problem is a [known issue](https://github.com/Tyrrrz/DiscordChatExporter/issues?q=is%3Aissue) before [opening a bug report](https://github.com/Tyrrrz/DiscordChatExporter/issues/new).

-### .NET Core Runtime is required

-Check the following page: [Installing .NET Core Runtime](Dotnet.md)

 ### I see messages in the export, but they have no content